You are listening to the Sean Hannity Radio Show Podcast.

 Thank you very much for the work that you are doing.

-The reason I call uh called in is um I I'm a law enfor law retired law enforcement.
+The reason I called in is I'm a law enforcement, retired law enforcement.

-I I authored or the affian of two wiretap investigations, worked for wiretap investigations.
+I authored, I was the affian of two wiretap investigations, worked for wiretap investigations.

-And looking at I mean uh there's a lot of things to just scratch my head over, but one the number of people, number of officers, investigators that would have to be involved, um and the instructions given to the team.
+And looking at, I mean, there's a lot of things to just scratch my head over, but one, the number of people, number of officers, investigators that would have to be involved and the instructions given to the team.

-Here's the target, here's the crime, here's what we're looking for, and this very strict minimization issue orders that go along with the wiretap investigation.
+So when, you know, when the order is issued, you get everybody together and you sit down with that team of investigators and you explain, here's the target, here's the crime, here's what we're looking for, and this very strict minimization orders that go along with the wiretap investigation.

-And what I what I'm curious about is the inventory return, what was given back to the court.
+And what I'm curious about is the inventory return.

-Every time you go in for an uh when they when they wanted a uh continuance, you have to provide an inventory of the number of calls, who you listened in on, what information, and the reason for the continuance.
+Every time you go in for when they wanted a continuance, you have to provide an inventory of the number of calls, who you listened in on, what information, and the reason for the continuance.

 Yep.

-If we have Pfizer courts lied to and FBI informants in campaigns and election years, we'll we've lost the country.
+If we have FISA courts lied to and FBI informants in campaigns and election years, we've lost the country.

 And it's not a joke.